Lovinity/wwsu/README.md

 DJ Controls clients should use this endpoint to register themselves as online. **Requires Authorization**.
  - Clients should call this endpoint after every re-connection as well, since recipients are erased when the server restarts.
  - **Request to this endpoint must be a websocket**.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, the "host" parameter will be removed; instead, the host from the provided auth/host token will be used.
 #### Request
 | key | criteria |
 |--|--|